tristanbob/timelad/README.md

 ### 0.1.0-alpha

-⚠️ **ALPHA RELEASE** - Initial alpha release of TimeLad with basic Git integration.
+⚠️ **ALPHA RELEASE** - TimeLad is currently in alpha testing.

 **IMPORTANT**: This is an experimental alpha version:

-- Intended for testing purposes only
-- May cause data loss or repository corruption
-- Should not be used with important or production data
+- 🚧 **Testing Only**: For evaluation purposes with non-critical data
+- ⚠️ **Use Caution**: May affect your Git repository state
-- Always backup your repositories before testing
+- 🔄 **Backup First**: Always backup repositories before testing
-- No support or guarantees provided
+- 📝 **Feedback Welcome**: Please report issues on GitHub

+### What's New

+- Added Uncommitted Changes detection in sidebar
+- Implemented AI-Generated Commit Messages
+- New Save Changes command with one-click commit
+- Enhanced UI with visual indicators for file status
+- Improved version navigation and information display

+For the complete list of changes, see the [CHANGELOG](CHANGELOG.md).